Allarity Therapeutics Inc. (ALLR) Stock: A SWOT Analysis

 ALLR’s Market Performance

-During the last 5 trading sessions, ALLR fell by -13.27%, which changed the moving average for the period of 200-days by -99.02% in comparison to the 20-day moving average, which settled at $0.8196.
-In addition, Allarity Therapeutics Inc. saw -96.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALLR rose by +5.39%, which changed the moving average for the period of 200-days by -98.94% in comparison to the 20-day moving average, which settled at $0.6083.
+In addition, Allarity Therapeutics Inc. saw -96.08% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ALLR